Matto58/Moaicode/README.md

 Moaicode is an unofficial interpreted programming language for https://thirtydollar.website.

 ## Commands
 Make sure to put a semi**colon** after every command!
-Before every command and after every semi**colon**, there must be either no space, a CRLF instruction or a space.
+Before every command and after every semi**colon**, there must be either no space, a linebreak or a tab.

 - `Sound [ID] [Pitch]`
   - `[ID]` is the ID of the sound to be played